Updated May 26, 2020

 - Water: Be sure to consider if the property will be able to meet the potentially hefty water needs of the sanctuary.
 Don’t assume that just because the neighboring properties have green pastures that water will not be an issue.
 The neighbors could receive water through local irrigation projects that may not be available for new land owners.

 - Terrain: The quality of terrain, the softness of the ground, and the slope of the site can have significant implications for animal care.
-For instance, if there’s a hill from a resident’s indoor living space to a pasture, it may work fine for healthier residents, but that same hill may be impassable when residents become elderly or arthritic.
+For instance, if there’s a hill from a resident’s indoor The indoor or outdoor area where an animal resident lives, eats, and rests. to a pasture, it may work fine for healthier residents, but that same hill may be impassable when residents become elderly or arthritic.
 Ground that is too soft can be difficult for larger animals to move around on.
 Ground that is too hard (or concrete) can be more difficult on animals who are prone to joint problems.
 Land with many divots or holes (or a large gopher population) around can be a serious injury risk and will need to be smoothed over.
 You should take all of a land’s terrain factors into account when considering if a site will be a good fit for the residents you plan on taking in.
 If you have natural water on property, such as a pond or creek, you’ll need to ensure that the species that have access to it are never endangered, especially if it ices over in the winter time.

 - Potential Emergencies: It’s important to think about potential emergencies that could arise or challenges that come with the locale.
 If the property is in a fire zone, you may need to take extra precautions to keep the sanctuary and its residents safe, such as creating and maintaining a fire break each year.
 In addition to fires, consider if there are other natural events that could put residents at risk such as hurricanes, mudslides, floods, earthquakes, tornadoes, or other natural disasters and what plans you would need in place either to evacuate residents to keep them safe onsite during these events.